angrybino/Comet/docs/Gettingstarted.md

 ## With Rojo

-- Install the latest release from [releases](https://github.com/angrybino/Comet/releases).
-- Extract the binary source.
+- Fork the repository.
-- Rename the `src` folder to `Comet`, and move the `src` folder to your game's repository.
+- Rename the `src` folder to `Comet`, and move it to your game's project.
-- Have Rojo point `Comet` to ReplicatedStorage.
+- Have Rojo point it to ReplicatedStorage.

-# Basic usage